helloumma/Nutrition-Dashboard/README.md

 - Clean up data fetching
 - Feature to enable users to remove items within each board
 - Reusable components and clean up calculations on charts

+TO DO

+- move data calls to API folder
+- remove react-query
+- create libs folder and move types over
+- separate types out for each component
+- make mealType a reusable component